 Overall, Glenn County is committed to ensuring equal access to opportunities and has developed a number of programs to ensure the county continues to promote access to opportunities to affirmatively further fair housing.
-For example, Program HE.9 in the Housing Plan ensures the County will continue to encourage gualified housing developers to pursue development of affordable housing and housing that are accessible to and supportive of persons and households with special needs.
+For example, Program HE.9 in the Housing Plan ensures the County will continue to encourage qualified housing developers to pursue development of affordable housing and housing that are accessible to and supportive of persons and households with special needs.
 As part of the action, the County will proactively provide affordable housing developers with maps illustrating high resource areas in the County that include potential sites for lower income housing and special needs housing from the inventory of residential sites to highlight opportunities for development projects to increase access to affordable housing in areas with high levels of resources and opportunities to affirmatively furthering fair housing.
 This action also requires the County to develop a list of special programs, financing strategies, or incentives, such as fee reductions, density bonuses, and permit streamlining, that may be available specifically for development in high resource areas and will proactively provide this information to affordable housing developers to ensure greater access to opportunities for lower income households and protected classes.
-Lastly, Program HE.6 of the Housing Plan (Affirmatively Furthering Fair Housing Outreach and Coordination Program) in the Housing Plan increases opportunities for community involvement for residents from neighborhoods of concentrated poverty and low resource areas, which will help to guide the planning process and support the transformation of low resource areas and increase opportunities.
+Lastly, Program HE.6 of the Housing Plan (Affirmatively Furthering Fair Housing Outreach and Coordination Program) in the Housing Plan increases opportunities for community involvement for residents from neighborhoods of concentrated poverty and low resource areas, which will help to quide the planning process and support the transformation of low resource areas and increase opportunities.
+Program HE.6 also addresses improving economic opportunities, particularly in areas with lower economic opportunities and reduced access to jobs, and improving access to transportation in under-served areas.
+Programs HE.6 and HE.21 ensure that the County invests in placebased opportunities, access to services, and community improvements in areas with lower opportunities and resources.
 Implementation these programs will assist the County in ensuring future affordable and special needs housing projects will provide equitable access to opportunities.